-Humanists for a Better World (H4BW) provides a network for UK humanists who’d like to share information and take individual and/or collective action on international ethical and sustainability issues such as peace and international co-operation, global justice, climate change and the environment.
-The NASA photograph above illustrates one of the many connections between these issues, in this case the correlation between energy use and wealth, and our logo (on the left, designed by Alex Dean of Schopt) symbolises that the planet and its future is in our (human) hands.
+Humanists for a Better World provides a network for UK humanists who’d like to share information and take individual and/or collective action on international ethical and sustainability issues such as peace and international co-operation, global justice, climate change and the environment.

 If you’d like to get occasional emails about current actions, please go to the mailing list at https://humanism.org.uk/about/h4bw/signup/ and sign up there (we only contact you by email, and only occasionally).
-Or log in to the BHA website and click through to your Dashboard where you will find the option of joining H4BW in the “Your Group(s)” section.
+Or log in to Humanists UK website and click through to your Dashboard where you will find the option of joining H4BW in the “Your Group(s)” section.

 - For current events, actions and campaigns, see our News, Events and Actions.

-- For accounts of events and campaigns H4BW has supported or attended since we began see Campaign Updates.
+- For accounts of events and campaigns Humanists for a Better World has supported or attended since we began see Campaign Updates.

 - For further information on many of the issues that concern humanists see Useful Information.